PANDARI-YADAV/Spootify-Clone/README.md

 # Spootify-Clone
-Thise Project Only Frontend Based
+Thise Project Only Frontend Here I used HTML,CSS and It responsive website